go-echarts/go-echarts/README.md

     </a>
 </p>

-> If a language can be used to build web scrapers, it definitely needs to provide a graceful data visualization library. --- by dongdong.
+> If a language can be used to build web scrapers, it definitely needs to provide a graceful data visualization
+> library. --- by dongdong.

 In the Golang ecosystem, there are not many choices for data visualization libraries.
 The development of [go-echarts](https://github.com/go-echarts/go-echarts) aims to provide a simple yet powerful data visualization library for Golang.
-[Apache ECharts](https://echarts.apache.org/) is an outstanding charting and visualization library, it supports adorable chart types and various interactive features.
-There are many language bindings for Echarts, for example, [pyecharts](https://github.com/pyecharts/pyecharts). go-echarts learns from pyecharts and has evolved a lot.
+[Apache ECharts](https://echarts.apache.org/) is an awesome charting and visualization library, it supports adorable chart types and various interactive features.
+There are many language bindings for Echarts, such as [pyecharts](https://github.com/pyecharts/pyecharts), which `go-echarts` learns and has evolved a lot from.

 [中文 README](README_CN.md)